the-cm-collective/k1s/docs/http-api.md

 # HTTP API Reference

-The controller exposes a read-only HTTP API when started with `--metrics-port PORT`.
+The controller exposes an HTTP API when started with `--metrics-port PORT`.
+By default, endpoints are read-only.
+Mutating endpoints can be enabled for dev/testing.

 Base URL: `http://<host>:<port>`